A matrix product algorithm for stochastic dynamics on networks, applied to non-equilibrium Glauber dynamics: Abstract

 \section{Abstract}

-We describe and demonstrate an algorithm for the efficient simulation of generic stochastic dynamics of classical degrees of freedom defined on the vertices of a locally tree-like graph.
+We introduce and apply a novel efficient method for the precise simulation of stochastic dynamical processes on locally tree-like graphs.
 Networks with cycles are treated in the framework of the cavity method.
-Such models correspond for example to spin-glass systems, Boolean networks, neural networks, or other technological, biological, and social networks.
-Building upon ideas from quantum many-body theory, the algorithm is based on a matrix product approximation of the so-called edge messages -- conditional probabilities of vertex variable trajectories.
-The matrix product edge messages (MPEM) are constructed recursively.
-Computation costs and precision can be tuned by controlling the matrix dimensions of the MPEM in truncations.
-In contrast to Monte Carlo simulations, the approach has a better error scaling and works for both, single instances as well as the thermodynamic limit.
-As we demonstrate at the example of Glauber dynamics, due to the absence of cancellation effects, observables with small expectation values can be evaluated reliably, allowing for the study of decay processes and temporal correlations.
+Such models correspond, for example, to spin-glass systems, Boolean networks, neural networks, or other technological, biological, and social networks.
+Building upon ideas from quantum many-body theory, the new approach is based on a matrix product approximation of the so-called edge messages -- conditional probabilities of vertex variable trajectories.
+Computation costs and accuracy can be tuned by controlling the matrix dimensions of the matrix product edge messages (MPEM) in truncations.
+In contrast to Monte Carlo simulations, the algorithm has a better error scaling and works for both, single instances as well as the thermodynamic limit.
+We employ it to examine prototypical non-equilibrium Glauber dynamics in the kinetic Ising model.
+Because of the absence of cancellation effects, observables with small expectation values can be evaluated accurately, allowing for the study of decay processes and temporal correlations.